-- Treatment includes a single intramuscular dose of ceftriaxone, along with either tetracycline (eg, doxycycline) or a macrolide like azithromycin to cover potential chlamydia co-infection. - Instruct the patient to avoid all sexual contact until - 7 days after treatment of the patient and their sexual partners - Symptoms have resolved - Since Neisseria gonorrhoeae can cause recurrent infections, prevention methods such as consistent condom use are essential.
+- Treatment includes a single intramuscular dose of ceftriaxone, salong with either tetracycline (eg, doxycycline) or a macrolide like azithromycin to cover potential chlamydia co-infection. - Instruct the patient to avoid all sexual contact until

+- if where is - 7 days after treatment of the patient and their sexual partners - Symptoms have resolved - Since Neisseria gonorrhoeae can cause recurrent infections, prevention methods such as consistent condom use are essential.